 Inherited traits may play a role in how antidepressants affect you.
 In some cases, where available, results of special blood tests may offer clues about how your body may respond to a specific antidepressant.
 However, other variables besides genetics can affect your response to medication.

 When choosing an antidepressant, your doctor takes into account your symptoms, any health problems, other medications you take, and what's worked for you in the past.

 Typically, it may take several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
 You may need to try several antidepressants before you find the right one, but hang in there.
 With patience, you and your doctor can find a medication that works well for you.

 See more In-depth

-- Hirsch M, et al. Unipolar depression in adults and tricyclic and tetracyclic drugs: Pharmacology, administration and side effects. http://www.uptodate.com/home.
-Accessed June 12, 2013.
+- Hirsch M, et al. Tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects. http://www.uptodate.com/home.
+Accessed June 7, 2016.

 - Mental health medication.
 National Institute of Mental Health. http://www.nimh.nih.gov/health/topics/mental-health-medications/index.shtml.
 Accessed May 16, 2016.